These Oven Baked Chicken Shish Kabobs are an easy appetizer for any party! They're marinated in a delicious dressing and baked to juicy perfection!

 *Don't be afraid to trim off any excess you find that is keeping your chicken from being nice and 'square'.
 (You can save any excess chicken for a salad or soup.)

-Keep in mind, you want to cut yours into cubes.
+Just remember, you want to cut chicken into cubes.

 - Bake on the TOP rack!